HPCarey/hokkaido-tours2/README.md

 * [rgbacolorpicker](https://rgbacolorpicker.com/hex-to-rgba)
 * [Am I responsive](https://ui.dev/amiresponsive)

 ## Testing
-  8.1 code validation
-  8.2 test cases (user story based with screenshots) 8.3 fixed bugs
-  8.4 supported screens and

 ### User Stories
-* As a visiting user, I want a quick, general intorduction to the topics.
+1. As a visiting user, I want a quick, general intorduction to the topics.
+    * On the landing page, visiting users can read a quick overview of the site and the hero image also gives a visual idea.
-* As a user, I want to be able to easily navigate to the section with the information I am seeking.
+2. As a user, I want to be able to easily navigate to the section with the information I am seeking.
+    * Users can navigate to specific sections of the site using the navigation menu.
+    * Users can also navigate to specfic sub-sections using internal links in the about section which indicate the type of information in each subsection.
+This is especially useful for mobile users aas the site is single page and they can avoid a lot of scrolling and searching byt using these links.
-* As a user, I want to have learned something about the topic for which I visited the website.
+3. As a user, I want to have learned something about the topic for which I visited the website.
+    * As well as site specific information on the topics, there are also external links providing resources for further learning and information underneath the relevant sections.
-* As a user, I want to be given navigation links to other resources that go more in depth on the topic that interests me most.
+4. As a user, I want to be given navigation links to other resources that go more in depth on the topic that interests me most.
+    * In order to effieciently meet users needs, external resources have been grouped with the specific topics of tea, health and mindfulness.
+Users can easily find and identify the external resources relevant to their needs.
-* As a user, I want the opportunity to connect with like-minded people and to become part of a community.
+5. As a user, I want the opportunity to connect with like-minded people and to become part of a community.
+    * The community section provides users with the opportunity to connect with like-minded people.
+    * The form in the community section gives users the opportunity to become members of the community and hence encourages visiting user to become frequent users.

+### Manual Testing
+1. Navigation - Check this on all pages, inculding validation page.
+    * Click on logo to confirm that it navigates to landing page and all navigation links to verify that they direct to the correct section.

+    * Uisng chrome develper tools, verify that the navigation menu resizes to fit on all screen sizes and that all the navigation links remain visible and styled according to wireframes.
+2. Landing page
+    * Using chrome dev tools, verify that the text overlay re-sizes and shifts to be readable and look nice in all screen sizes.
+    * Hero-image: Verify that the zoom animation works and the image looks centered in all screen sizes.

+3. About

+    * Check that the video fits all screen sizes and is responsive.
+    * Make sure autoplay on the video is disabled.
+    * check that all text elements are readable and responsive on all screen sizes.

+4. Tea
+    * Verify that flexbox items wrap in screens under 1030px.
+    * Make sure contents are centered and responsive on all screen sizes, especially images.
+   * Ensure that external links arclearly identifiable and that they open in a new tab.
+    * Ensure all non-textual elements on the page have sufficient aria-label descriptions.

+5. Community
+  * Hero-image: Verify that the zoom animation works and the image looks centered in all screen sizes.
+  * Verify that all textual elements are readable and responsive for all screen sizes.
+  * Verify that the form works:
+    * Verify that all elements that are set to required are working.
+    * Enusre that the correct input value must be entered for form validation to occur, especially for email
+    * Check that 'Submit' button directs user to the validation page.
+ * Ensure that flexbox items wrap for screen sizes under 900px.
+ * Ensure that content in flexbox items is responsive and centered in all screen sizes.

+6. Validation page
+  * Hero-image: Verify that the zoom animation works and the image looks centered in all screen sizes.
+  * Verify that all textual elements are readable and responsive for all screen sizes.
+  * Check that navigation and footer links work the same as other pages.

+7. Footer - Check this on all pages, inculding validation page.
+    * Verify that the social media links open in a new tab.
+    * Ensure footer is resonsive and stays at the bottom of the page.

 ## Deployment
 9.1 via gitpod

-9.2 via github pages
+This website was deployed via Github pages via the folowing steps:

+1. Navigate to the Settings tab in the GitHub repository for the project.
+2. Find the pages tab from the left-hand menu and select.
+3. Under the Source tab, select the branch called Main the folder called Root.
+4. Click save and the page displays the deployement link.
+5. It can take up to 5 minutes to deploy.

+Here is a link to the live [site]().
 ## Credit
 Sticky Nav how to: [w3schools](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp)